 Goofy: Pete's a swell kinda guy, once you get past his personality!

-Dancing Theme: The footage in the opening that isn't taken from the episodes themselves is of Max and Goofy dancing.
+- Dancing Theme: The footage in the opening that isn't taken from the episodes themselves is of Max and Goofy dancing.

-Death Glare / Kubrick Stare: Max and PJ both show the former in the Goof Troop episode "Waste Makes Haste", when Pete reveals the real objective of their recycling gig with Goofy: Unbeknownst to the other three, Pete was scavenging for a pair of missing golden baby shoes, with the intent of returning them to the owner for a hefty reward.
+- Death Glare / Kubrick Stare: Max and PJ both show the former in "Waste Makes Haste", when Pete reveals the real objective of their recycling gig with Goofy: Unbeknownst to the other three, Pete was scavenging for a pair of missing golden baby shoes, with the intent of returning them to the owner for a hefty reward.
 PJ, however, gives an uncharacteristically frightening variation of the latter.

-Demoted to Extra: Despite Goof Troop having Max, PJ, Goofy and Pete all getting equal attention, the films are mostly about Max, and, to a slightly lesser extent, Goofy.
+- Demoted to Extra: Despite the series having Max, PJ, Goofy and Pete all getting equal attention, the films are mostly about Max, and, to a slightly lesser extent, Goofy.
 In An Extremely Goofy Movie, PJ gets more screentime, but Pete appears for about four minutes.

 Max: Hey, Peej.
 Take my picture in front of the RV, okay?